Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Introduction

-In related paper~\cite{Kumar2020}, the Monte Carlo (MC) method through a modified Metropolis and a modified Glauber algorithms were proposed to study the nature of nonequilibrium PT in the 2D Ising model, including the order of the PT, as well as its universality class.
-More specifically, nonequilibrium PT, where the detailed balance condition (DBC) is not fulfilled and the system reaches a nonequilibrium steady state (NESS) which is not described by Boltzmann statistics, was addressed by the modified Metropolis algorithms.
+In a related paper~\cite{Kumar2020}, the Monte Carlo (MC) method using a modified Metropolis and a modified Glauber algorithm was proposed to study the nature of nonequilibrium PT in the 2D Ising model, including the order of the PT, as well as its universality class.
+More specifically, nonequilibrium PT, where the detailed balance condition (DBC) is not fulfilled and the system reaches a nonequilibrium steady state (NESS) that is not described by Boltzmann statistics, was addressed using modified Metropolis algorithms.
 In the model studied there, “activity” was introduced by modifying the update rule in a way that makes the probability of occurrence of spin flips higher than that in the equilibrium 2D Ising model.
-The opposite case called a "persistent Ising Mode" in which spin flips are less likely to occur than in the equilibrium model was also studied.
-The name persistence model was used because the modified rule serves to increase the persistence time of spin configurations.
+The opposite case called a "persistent Ising Model" in which spin flips are less likely to occur than in the equilibrium model was also studied.
+The name persistence model was used because the modified rule increases the persistence time of the spin configurations.
+Recently, \cite{tola2023machine} implemented a supervised machine learning adaptive approach based on convolutional neural networks to predict the critical temperature of the nonequilibrium transition from the paramagnetic to ferromagnetic state in a 2D Ising model on a square lattice, in which the MC simulation relies on a previous study~\cite{Kumar2020}.
+Although the modified update rule was less accurate for the ``persistent'' regime, the agreement between the two numerical methods was excellent.
+In this study, we propose a strategy in which an effective Hamiltonian suffices for the nonequilibrium description of the mathematical model to study the steady-state nature.
+Interestingly, the equilibrium 2D Ising model can be solved precisely~\cite{Onsager1944}.
+This could be helpful in estimating the transition temperature in the case of the NESS.
+We employ mean field approximation (MFA), which is a prominent method to exhibit a qualitative picture of the problem.
+We use the MC method~\cite{berg2004, LandauBinder2014} to provide numerical results.